Glossary

 Train oil: n., oil made from whale blubber

-Transom: n., a crosswise beam at the front of a ship that can be used as a bench
+Transom: n., the flat part of the hull at the rear of a ship, which can be used as a bench

 Treat: v., to write